OfficeDev/teams-toolkit-samples/assets/README.md

-Here stors the assets of TeamsFx samples repo
+Here stores the assets of TeamsFx samples repo